 An annual in-person meeting allows the opportunity to collaboratively explore one particularly ‘hot’ or impactful futures topic in much greater depth.

-For 2019, the planned topic is the implications of China’s rise on the future work of ICSOs.
-The main focus will be peer exchange, and contributions from external experts, on how ICSOs can strengthen their capacities to deal with the multi-faceted implications which the Chinese ‘big development model’ has for their policy and programming work around the world.
-The meeting will be held in Hong Kong in June 2019.
+In 2019, the topic was the implications of China’s rise on the future work of ICSOs.
+The main focus was peer exchange, and contributions from external experts, on how ICSOs can strengthen their capacities to deal with the multi-faceted implications which the Chinese ‘big development model’ has for their policy and programming work around the world.
+The meeting took place in Hong Kong in June 2019.
 For additional information, please download the outcome document using the link at the bottom of this page.

 The community was started in 2015 with seed funding by The Rockefeller Foundation but is currently self-sustained as an active peer learning platform by its members.
 Membership is open to other individuals and organisations working in this space and interested in these topics.